Imagine that you are on a holiday in Tenerife and want to meet a challenge...

 We would not have made our deadline to buy Tenerife property during those Canary Island holidays, had we, the two couples, not split up, often.
 Our friends had appointments to see villas.
 My husband and I were looking at apartments.

 This fact is important, as we still found much leisure time for joint trips.
 Our visit to La Orotava was one of exceptions.
 That day became one very interesting part of our holiday in Tenerife.
-We could combine inspection of an Orotava olden days Tenerife townhouse with beautiful sightseeing of several best attractions, like the Tenerife jewels Casa de los Balcones and Casa Lercaro.
+We could combine inspection of an Orotava olden days Tenerife townhouse a charming property that was worth to invest in.
+It made us dream to turn it into a place that looked a little like the famous mansions Casa Lercaro and the townhouse Casa de los Balcones, stunning photos of which see here.

 We, also did a trip to Icod de los Vinos together.
 Walk there from it's lovely Icod Plaza (Icod town square) past the church to find the oldest Tenerife Drago tree.